SumoLogic/sumologic-kubernetes-collection/deploy/docs/v1_conf_examples.md

 ### Custom Log Pipelines
 Now we have exposed an `extraLogs` parameter inside the `logs.containers` section of the `values.yaml` where you can add the output plugin for the custom log pipeline.

-**NOTE:** This will only send the logs to Sumo if the logs are being collected correctly at the FluentBit level with an input plugin.
+**NOTE:** This will only send the logs to Sumo if the logs are collected correctly at the FluentBit level with an input plugin.

 You can add a custom endpoint in `values.yaml`: